MikeDigitize/JSFundamentals/README.md

 ```

 In the above IIFE, the variable <code>a</code> is passed in as an argument and also referenced directly within the function body.
-Its value at time of execution is preserved, so even when <code>a</code> is modified later it has no bearing on the value within the IIFE.
+As the expression is immediately evaluated its value at time of execution is all that matters.
 To further demonstrate the usefulness of IIFEs consider the following:

 ```html
 <button class="btn">Click me!</button>